This chapter covers

 - Forecasting with exogenous features

-This is where Moirai comes in, as one of the first open-source foundation models to support exogenous features out of the box.
-As such, it is ideal to use when we have external variables, and it is also accessible via a Python package.
+Moirai is one of the first open source foundation models to support exogenous features out of the box.
+It’s ideal to use when we have external variables, and it’s also accessible via a Python package.

-Here, we first explore the architecture of Moirai, to understand how it processes the input series.
-Also, we discover how the model was pretrained, as the quality of a foundation model relies heavily on its pretraining protocol.
-Then, we apply the model in our sales forecasting scenario and for anomaly detection.
+This chapter explores the architecture of Moirai to show how it processes the input series.
+We discover that the model was pretrained because the quality of a foundation model relies heavily on its pretraining protocol.
+Then we apply the model in our sales forecasting scenario and to anomaly detection.